hcilabasu/crowd-creativity/README.md

 - Implement click action on idea in the task panel

 ## Completed
+- Resizing layout elements (e.g. by dragging the dividers) does not trigger a resize event
+- The bottom of the layout is cutoff by the amount of the navbar
 - Implement minimap for solution space
 - Add loading symbols when loading views
 - Implement source of events; prevent scroll on view that originates hover